aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 checking for agreement between estimated trees:
 - [CONSENSE](http://evolution.genetics.washington.edu/phylip/doc/consense.html) (part of the PHYLIP package), or [SplitsTrees](http://www.splitstree.org/), or [clann](http://bioinf.may.ie/software/clann/)

-One way of linking these together would be to:
+<a name="suggestedApproachToAdvancedLouisianGastroenterologistExercise"></a>One way of linking these together would be to:

-1 Align the initial set of **nucleotide** (ignoring the fact that they're coding, or at least contain some coding regions) sequences using [webPRANK](http://www.ebi.ac.uk/goldman-srv/webprank/), asking webPRANK to estimate its own tree
+1. Align the initial set of **nucleotide** (ignoring the fact that they're coding, or at least contain some coding regions) sequences using [webPRANK](http://www.ebi.ac.uk/goldman-srv/webprank/), asking webPRANK to estimate its own tree

-2 for the sake of keeping data processing/formatting issues at a    minimum I'd for now focus on nucleotide models rather than codon or protein models - the fact that they're not perhaps only coding sequences, and might contain some stop codons make it tricky to quickly go with these alternatives
+2. for the sake of keeping data processing/formatting issues at a    minimum I'd for now focus on nucleotide models rather than codon or protein models - the fact that they're not perhaps only coding sequences, and might contain some stop codons make it tricky to quickly go with these alternatives

-3 remove some sequences from the analysis using JalView
+3. remove some sequences from the analysis using JalView

-4 realign the sequences automatically using webPRANK
+4. realign the sequences automatically using webPRANK

-5 estimate the phylogeny using one of the following software, beginning with a GTR + gamma substitution model (which is usually/often a good choice)
+5. estimate the phylogeny using one of the following software, beginning with a GTR + gamma substitution model (which is usually/often a good choice)
     - RAxML
     - PhyML
     - MrBayes

-6 re-align the sequences using webPRANK, providing it with the estimated tree to guide the analysis
+6. re-align the sequences using webPRANK, providing it with the estimated tree to guide the analysis

-7 estimate, from the new alignment (perhaps removing more sequences, removing some columns from the analysis) using several different tools, estimating also "support values" i.e. non-parametric bootstraps, aLRTs, posterior probabilities, running each tool more than once with different runs using different start trees/random seeds - again, tools you could use might be:
+7. estimate, from the new alignment (perhaps removing more sequences, removing some columns from the analysis) using several different tools, estimating also "support values" i.e. non-parametric bootstraps, aLRTs, posterior probabilities, running each tool more than once with different runs using different start trees/random seeds - again, tools you could use might be:
     - RAxML
     - PhyML
     - MrBayes

-8 using the tree, if the reported tree topologies are very similar (I could use CONSENSE in the PHYLIP package to build consensus trees to check how well they agree), I could use jModeltest or PAML or modeltest to test alternative substitution models (e.g. whether HKY plus gamma is a better choice of model for the analysis than GTR plus gamma). jModeltest is easier to use.
+8. using the tree, if the reported tree topologies are very similar (I could use CONSENSE in the PHYLIP package to build consensus trees to check how well they agree), I could use jModeltest or PAML or modeltest to test alternative substitution models (e.g. whether HKY plus gamma is a better choice of model for the analysis than GTR plus gamma). jModeltest is easier to use.
 PAML gives you more control over which tree is used as the context in which to compare the models, and which order and which models to include in the testing.

-9 If I ended up preferring a different model, I'd run the analyses above again i.e. estimate the tree again using different methods, different starting trees, different parameters, checking for "good" MCMC behaviour, etc. I'd also use SOWH to test explicit hypotheses of interest concerning branching patterns/bipartitions associated with the question of interest
+9. If I ended up preferring a different model, I'd run the analyses above again i.e. estimate the tree again using different methods, different starting trees, different parameters, checking for "good" MCMC behaviour, etc. I'd also use SOWH to test explicit hypotheses of interest concerning branching patterns/bipartitions associated with the question of interest

-Visualise you alignment using [JalView](http://www.jalview.org/)

-Do you expect this is likely to give a precise estimate of the topology parameter?

 ## <a name="LouisianaGastroenterologistDatsetDescription"></a>Example Dataset: the case of the "Louisiana Gastroenterologist"